AI Agents and Autonomous Systems 2025

 Single agent vs multi-agent decision: Use single agent for simple, clearly defined tasks (ROI analysis, customer support).
 Multi-agent for complex domain expertise, parallel execution needs, or quality improvement through peer review.
 Trade-off: multi-agent has 2-3x higher cost and latency, but 40-60% better quality according to OpenAI research.

-Production Deployment - What tutorials don't tell you
+Production deployment - what tutorials don't tell you

 Reliability Patterns